-As B2B experts we see very few B-to-B companies are investing in their brand, this means there is great opportunity.
+As B2B experts we see very few B-to-B companies are investing in their brand, this means there is a great opportunity.

-The idea of brand probably seems foreign or nonsensical to many executives, but, when properly utilized, brand can be the difference-maker.
+The idea of brand probably seems foreign or nonsensical to many executives, but, when properly utilized, a brand can be the difference-maker.

-In their essence, brand development in manufacturing is not very different from other consumer products companies.
-They make something, whether it is a product or a service, market it, and they sell it.
+In their essence, brand development in manufacturing is not very different from other consumer product companies.
+They make something, whether it is a product or a service, market it, and sell it.
 Most consumer products companies know that they operate in a market full of products just like theirs.
 They know that the only thing that separates products from one another is their brand.